 With respect to the construct on teachers do go for further training to improve their teaching and learning was rated high with (Mean 2.68) hence implying that the teachers of secondary school in Danko Wasagu local government area of Kebbi state always go for further training to improve in their teaching and learning which help them to perform their work effectively.
 Still the result indicated on teachers do attend PTA meeting to discuss matter affecting the school and students was rated high with (Mean 2.67) hence implying that teachers of this schools do attend PTA meetings so as to discuss importance issues affecting the school and students.
-The construct on teachers regular attend their lessons was rated low with a mean (2.46), hence this indicated that teachers do not attend their lessons regularly secondary schools..
+The construct on teachers regular attend their lessons was rated low with a mean (2.46), hence this indicated that teachers do not attend their lessons regularly secondary schools.

 Still on the construct teachers' maintain a record of work covered was rated high with (Mean 2.75) hence implying teachers' maintain a record of work covered in secondary school in Danko Wasagu local government area of Kebbi state.
 With respect to construct teachers create a friendly learning environment which was rated low with (Mean 2.27) hence implying that teachers do not create a friendly learning environment which also affect their performance. teachers participate in staff meetings was rated low with (Mean 2.36) hence implying that only few staff attend staff meetings.
-With respect to construct on there is guidance and counseling of students by teachers was rated high with Mean (2.70),hence implying there is regular guidance and counseling of students by teachers in secondary schools in Danko Wasagu local government area of Kebbi state.
+With respect to construct on there is guidance and counseling of students by teachers in secondary schools in Danko Wasagu local government area of Kebbi state.

-Table 4.6: Pearson Correlation between principals' instructional Supervision and Teachers' Performance in secondary schools in Danko Wasagu Local government area of Kebbi state.
+Table 4.6: Pearson Correlation between principals' instructional Supervision andTeachers' Performance in secondary schools in Danko Wasagu Local government area ofKebbi state.

-Variables Mean r-value Sig Interpretation Decision Ho correlated Principal instructional supervision VS 2.78 0.000 0.01 Positive relationship Rejected Teachers' performance 2.59
+Variables correlated Mean r-value Sig Interpretation Decision Ho Principal instructional supervision VS 2.78 0.000 0.01 Positive relationship Rejected Teachers' performance 2.59

-^{}correlation is significant at the 0.01 level (2-tailed)
+\\correlation is significant at the 0.01 level (2-tailed)